Sound technicians operate and maintain the equipment used to record, mix and amplify sound for radio, film, television, music and events.

 - discuss requirements with clients

-- choose and set up microphones
+- choose and set up equipment such as microphones

 - preview sound recordings and adjust quality to correct level